Rigidity of 2-step Carnot groups: Rigidity of -type algebras

 The aim of this section is to generalize~\cite[Theorem 1]{OW} to a much wider class of real Lie algebras.
 In order to state the result, we introduce the following condition (C): an $M$-type algebra $\n=\n_{-2}\oplus\n_{-1}$ satisfies this condition if \ConC{There exist three linearly independent vectors $z_1,z_2,z_3\in\n_{-2}$ such that the $J$-maps $J_{z_i}$ are non-degenerate, and $J_{z_i}J_{z_j}=\sigma_{ij}J_{z_j}J_{z_i}$, for all $i,j\in\{1,2,3\}$, where $\sigma_{ij}\in\{-1,1\} $ and $\sigma_{12}\sigma_{13}\sigma_{23}=-1$.}

-Condition (C) is not too restrictive because several important systems satisfy it.
-For example, it is verified in the important case of the pseudo $H$-type algebras of Definition~\ref{def:Htype}.
-Another case in which it holds is when $J_{z_i}$ commutes with both $J_{z_j}$ and $J_{z_k}$, but $J_{z_j}$ and $J_{z_k}$ anti-commute.
+Condition (C) is not too restrictive, and several important systems satisfy it.
+For instance, it holds for the pseudo $H$-type algebras as well as in the case when $J_{z_i}$ commutes with both $J_{z_j}$ and $J_{z_k}$, but $J_{z_j}$ and $J_{z_k}$ anti-commute.

-\begin{theorem} Let $\n=\n_{-2}\oplus\n_{-1}$ be a real $M$-type algebra with $\dim_{\mathbb R}{\mathfrak n}_{-2} \geq 3$ that satisfies condition {\rm (C)}.
+\begin{theorem} Let $\n=\n_{-2}\oplus\n_{-1}$ be a real $M$-type algebra with $\dim{\mathfrak n}_{-2} \geq 3$ that satisfies condition {\rm (C)}.
 Then ${\mathfrak n}$ is rigid. \end{theorem}

 \begin{proof} Let $z_1,z_2,z_3\in\n_{-2}$ be the linearly independent vectors from condition (C) and with a slight abuse of notation define $K={\rm span}_{\mathbb C}\{z_1,z_2,z_3\}\subset\n_{-2}^{\mathbb C}$.